RivoLink/text-recognition/README.md

 ```

 Switch to MNIST by using `-Pdataset=mnist`
-The downloaded dataset is stored under `data`
+The downloaded dataset is stored under `app/data`